 Below you will find more voting information and resources for military and oversees voters, including frequently asked questions.

 We send ballots to confirmed military and overseas voters 30 days (for special elections) to 45 days (for primary and general elections) prior to the election date.
-If your address or name changes, you can update your registration information up to 29 days before the election date.
+If your address or name changes, you can update your registration information:

 Visit our voter registration page for more information.